mnru/hee/README.md

       apply           -- 0 1 3 6 [...]

-Each time the function is applied, it produces the next free variable and also produces the next *function* embedding any necessary state to generate the remaining free variables.
+Each time the function is applied, it produces the next free variable and also produces the next *function* which embeds any necessary state to generate the remaining free ids.

 ## Typing Rules